mikepan/GameEngineBook/text/07-Scripting.md

 You will be happy to know that the game engine has a powerful set of features beyond those found in the logic brick's interface.
 Also, almost all the functionality found in the logic bricks can be accomplished through an equivalent method of the game engine API (which will be covered in the section "Using the Game Engine API - Application Programming Interface").
 The API ranges from tasks that could be performed with logic bricks, such as to change a property in a sensor or to completely remove an object from the game, all the way to functionality not available otherwise, such as playing videos and network connection.

-\*\*\* Begin Note

-We Never Forget the First Patch
+>**We Never Forget the First Patch**
+>

-The ability to directly end an object from Python was introduced in Blender 2.47.
+>The ability to directly end an object from Python was introduced in Blender 2.47.
 This is a good example of how convenient script methods can be.
 And here comes a bit of history . . . back in August 2008, the project we were working on, OceanViz (read more about it in the Case Studies in Chapter 10), required a huge amount of objects to dynamically pop up and die.
 The game engine simulation had critical performance issues, and optimization was not a luxury there.
 At that point, we had reduced ending objects by having a simple Property sensor that would trigger an Edit Object **** EndObject actuator.
 So far, so good.
 However, one extra sensor running every frame for every single object in the scene was costing us some performance we could use elsewhere.
 (We are talking about hundreds of objects here.)

-When blaming our software didn't help (it may eventually), it was time to get our hands dirty.
+>When blaming our software didn't help (it may eventually), it was time to get our hands dirty.
 After some hard work and some online help, we had our first patched version of Blender game engine working right in front of us.
 We didn't need those multiple sensors anymore because a simple

-myobjects.endObject()
+>`myobjects.endObject()`

-was doing the job now.
+>was doing the job now.
 (Where is the champagne?)

-To be allowed to extend our own version of Blender in that way was cool.
+>To be allowed to extend our own version of Blender in that way was cool.
 To submit the patch and have it implemented in the core of Blender was memorable.

-\*\*\* End Note

 There are a few reasons for not having all the methods accessible through logic bricks.
 First, a graphic interface is very limited for complex coding.
 You may end up with a slow system that is far from optimized.
 Second, having methods independent from the interface allows it to be expanded more easily and constantly (from a development point of view).
 Some advanced features, such as mirroring system, dynamic load of meshes, OpenGL calls, and custom constraints would hardly fit in the current Blender game engine interface.
 They would probably end up not being implemented because of the amount of extra work required.
 Other things you will find in the game engine built-in methods are: make screenshots; change world settings (gravity, logic tic rates); access the returned data from sensors (pressed keys, mouse position); change object properties (camera lens, light colors, object mass); and many others we will cover in the course of this chapter.